aboueim/Election_Analysis/README.md

 - There were **369,711** votes cast in the election.

-- The election was held in three counties as following:
+- The election was held in three counties:

     1. **Jefferson**
     2. **Denver**